 My fees are very competitive and concessions are negotiable.

-Our first session together is free and will last for 1/2 hour.
-This is for an assessment of your needs and goals and for you to have the chance to meet me and decide whether you would like to continue on with counselling.
+Our first session together will be charged at 50% of my normal fees as this will be an assessment of your needs and goals and for you to have the chance to meet me and decide whether you would like to continue on with counselling.

-I am happy to see you for an evening appointment but will charge slightly higher after 6pm and for a Saturday morning..
+I am happy to see you for an evening appointment but will charge slightly higher after 6pm.